- 8 Best Natural Appetite Suppressing Foods

 More Variety Isn't Always GoodThey say that variety is the spice of life, but sometimes it can be BAD for you—especially for your weight loss!
 One study found that people who eat the widest variety of foods are more prone to weight gain and waist size increase than those who limit themselves to fewer food options.
 Here's the kicker: even if the foods weren't as healthy, the ones who ate fewer foods still ended up losing more weight.
 The more variety you have in your diet, the higher the chance of weight gain.

 Just Adding Healthy Food Isn't EnoughThe study found that people wouldn't replace their unhealthy foods with healthier options.
 Instead, they would just add the healthy foods on top of their unhealthy choices.
 The foundation of the diet was unhealthy, and thus the results they obtained were less than favorable.
 In fact, many of these people actually GAINED weight, despite their efforts to eat healthy.

-When it comes to weight loss and dieting, you need to have discipline.
+It's All About Discipline!When it comes to weight loss and dieting, you need to have discipline.
 Whether it's to limit carbs, eat on a restricted timeframe, or avoid overdoing it on calories, discipline is the key to your success.
 You have to stop yourself from eating when and what you know you shouldn't.
 It's definitely no easy task—if it were, everyone would lose weight—but it's vital for seeing the weight loss results you want.
 Moderation isn't enough to promote weight loss.
 In the end, it's all about making the healthy choices and embracing a clean diet!